 Skip to main content

-First, go to the Create Hypercert site with a wallet-enabled browser.
+First, go to the New Hypercert page with a wallet-enabled browser.

 Next, connect your wallet.
 You will be prompted to switch to a compatible network.
 Make sure you mint the hypercert on your preferred chain.